 This Star Wars article contains spoilers for The Bad Batch.

-Star Wars: The Bad Batch season 2 is streaming now on Disney+.
+Star Wars: The Bad Batch season 2 airs weekly on Wednesdays on Disney+.